Creamy Garlic One Pan Orzo

 • Add the chicken stock and bring to a boil.
 Once boiling, turn the heat down to low – medium and cook on a gentle simmer for 5 –8 minutes or until the orzo is el dente, plum and has absorbed 80% of the liquid.
 Add a little more stock if needed.

-• Take off the heat and stir through the lemon juice, parsley and Pecorino Romano.
+• Take off the heat and stir through the cream, lemon juice, parsley and Parmesan.
 Serve immediately with a little extra cheese if you please!

 iconLike this?
 Leave a comment below!